scysys/AzuraCast-Ubuntu/README.md

 - `-s`, `--icecastkhmaster`:          Install / Update to latest Icecast KH based on the actual master branch

 *Liquidsoap*
+For AzuraCast Stable versions after 0.18.5, use Liquidsoap version 2.2.x and above.
+For versions before 0.18.5, use Liquidsoap versions below 2.2.x.
+Version 2.1.4 is the latest compatible version.

 - `-n`, `--liquidsoaplatest`:         Install / Update to the latest released Liquidsoap Version
 - `-m`, `--liquidsoapcustom`:         Install / Update to a Liquidsoap Version of your choice

+*Misc*

+- `-v`, `--version`:                  Display version information
+- `-h`, `--help`:                     Display this help text

 ## Tested with